Superbird11/ns2/4-data-structures.md

 for a long time - at least since the development of C, and probably before that (I'm a little rusty on my history).
-Dictionaries were part of Objective-C, which is the language I'm most familiar with, and tuples are becoming more and more common in newer languages such as python and Ruby.
+Dictionaries were part of Objective-C, which is the language I'm most familiar with, and tuples are becoming more and more common in newer languages such as python.
 In particular, one of the large differences I'm seeing in Swift from Objective-C is that *it's not C-derived any more*.
 Objective-C had very clear influences from its mother language, and actually maintained almost all primitive C functionality, from arrays to functions, in addition to what it built on top of that.
 You